The privatized Channel 4 will result in the loss of international news programs | ExBulletin

 The privatized Channel 4 will result in the loss of international news programs

-the sale of Channel 4 could result in the loss of international news and major foreign documentaries that would be a loss for Britain, the former head of news and current affairs on the channel has warned.
+The sale of Channel 4 could result in the loss of international news and major foreign documentaries that would be a “loss to Britain”, the former head of news and current affairs on the channel has warned.

 The government will launch a canal privatization consultation, which was established in 1982 to provide in-service audiences.